 Oversized Loads

-While all flatbed drivers typically need to learn how to secure their load, hauling oversized freight requires even more skill.
+While all flatbed drivers need to learn how to secure their load, hauling oversized freight requires even more skill.
 These flatbed drivers carry unusually shaped freight that does not fit inside the confines of a standard sized trailer.
 As such, these loads need plenty of support to keep them secure.
-Check out the handbook from the FMCSA to cover all of the topics of cargo securement.
+Check out the FMCSA handbook that covers all of the topics of cargo securement for oversized loads.

 Conestoga Trailers

 Some flatbed drivers will have a conestoga trailer instead of a typical flatbed trailer.
-These trucks are unique and often make loading, unloading, and securing much more convenient for the driver as well as provide shelter for your freight without the need of manual tarping.
+These trucks have an accordion-like tarp that makes loading, unloading, and securing much more convenient for the driver as well as providing shelter for your freight without the need of manual tarping.

-Not only do the loads need to be secured, but flatbed drivers also need to make sure freight is protected from weather conditions.
-We talked to Brittney Mills, an experienced flatbed driver, and she shared her advice:
+Not only do the loads need to be secured, but flatbed drivers also need to make sure freight is protected during the event of inclement weather.

 “Always check your securement.
 If you think you have enough straps or chains, add one or two more.
 You can never be too safe.
-Make sure your tarps are tight, loose tarps can cause it to rip or your load to get wet,” shared Brittney.
+Make sure your tarps are tight, loose tarps can cause it to rip or your load to get wet.”

 Securing freight during inclement weather not only protects the load, but it also protects other drivers on the road.
-Without this extra precaution, the tarps could fly up while driving, causing a major distraction and hazard to other drivers.
+Without this extra precaution, the tarps could fly up while driving, causing a major distraction and hazard to other drivers and a hefty fine for the driver.

 In addition, wearing the right clothes as a flatbed driver is also key.
 Investing in shoes with a good, no-slip grip will be helpful, especially during rain or snow.
 Having something that covers your clothes can also be helpful, especially when loading and unloading freight that potentially has mud or other elements covering it.

-Overall, flatbed drivers are one-of-a-kind and demand a very specific set of skills.
-Mastering these will not only allow drivers to flourish in the area, but also start to stand out from the crowd of other drivers.
+Overall, flatbed haulers are one-of-a-kind drivers, with a very specific set of skills.
+Taking the time to master these will not only allow you to become a competent flatbed driver, but to stand out from the crowd of other drivers.

-Drive My Way has partnered with trucking companies nationwide who are actively hiring flatbed truck drivers for their open positions.
-Create a free driver profile to be matched to jobs that meet your needs.
+Drive My Way has partnered with carriers nationwide who are hiring flatbed truck drivers.
+Create a free profile to be matched with a flatbed job that meet your needs.

 Thanks for making it clear how people need more training and skill to haul an oversized load on a flatbed.
 My dad wants to buy a flatbed and then haul a giant piece of equipment for a job he was offered.
 He has never done this before so I’ll try and convince to trust professional that has experience and skill over himself.